dwavesystems/dwave-ocean-sdk/docs/shared/workflow.rst

 >>> print("Best solution found is {:.2f}".format(best_found))   # doctest: +SKIP
 Best solution found is 1.30

-:numref:`Figure %s <simpleRandomSampler>` shows the value of the objective function for the random values of :math:`x` chosen in the execution above.
+The figure below shows the value of the objective function for the random values of :math:`x` chosen in the execution above.
 The minimum distance between the sides of the original equation, which occurs at equality, has the lowest value (energy) of :math:`\text{E}(x)`.

 .. figure:: ../_images/random_sampler_x_e.png
     :name: |figSimpleRandomSampler|